 The one that we mentioned earlier (the new range of lasers that delivers short-pulsed light energy to the skin) is known as ablative laser resurfacing.
 It is considered to be the most effective procedure.
 In this procedure, the top most layers of the skin and a part of the sub layers underneath are removed by vaporizing the affected tissue.
 This is a one-time treatment.
 Being the most effective also has its side effects.
 This procedure has significant complication risks and a prolonged recovery time of 2 – 3 weeks.
 Hence, it is recommended that you see an experienced laser surgeon who can guide you depending on your skin requirements.
+Ablative lasers include;

 2) Non-ablative Laser Resurfacing

 The next type of laser skin whitening is the non-ablative laser resurfacing procedures.
 Here, non-ablative lasers penetrate through the skin without damaging the top surface of the skin.
-The lasers curdle the affected skin tissue, while the outer most layer is kept intact, aiding faster recovery and healing.
+The lasers curdle the affected skin tissue, while the outermost layer is kept intact, aiding faster recovery and healing.
 The downtime is minimal, but as opposed to ablative laser resurfacing, several treatments may be required in this case.
 Nonablative laser skin resurfacing include treatments such as Fraxel RE: store and Fraxel RE: pair.

 3) Fractional Skin Resurfacing

 The third type is the fractional skin resurfacing.
 This procedure utilizes the combination of non-ablative and ablative techniques which leads to a more efficient result, at the same time minimizing risk and aiding a faster recovery time.
-In this treatment, micro-beams of energy is directed to areas of affected tissues, all the way from the upper most layer through to the epidermis (underlying layers of the skin) below.
+In this treatment, micro-beams of energy are directed to areas of affected tissues, all the way from the upper most layer through to the epidermis (underlying layers of the skin) below.